-Rooms are furnished with beds, desks and chairs, freestanding or built-in dressers, closet space, recycling bins, and wastebaskets.
-You may not remove University furniture or furnishings from your room.
+Rooms are furnished per person with a bed, desk and chair, freestanding or built-in dressers, and closet space.
+Collectivley the room shares the recycling bin, wastebasket, and microfridge.
+You may not remove University furniture or furnishings from the room.
 Bathroom tissue paper is provided in all residence halls.
 Most mattresses are 80 inches long and an extra-long twin sheet fits best.
-Some beds are bunked; some triples have a loft provided by Ohio University.
+Some beds are bunked; some triples have a loft provided by Ohio University to be able to have maximize floor space.
+These lofts provided by the University cannont be removed.
 Most rooms have pull shades at each window.
 The Convocation Center rooms have mini-blinds instead of pull shades.
 If you would like more than a shade or mini blinds, you and your roommate(s) may bring curtains or a valance along with a tension (spring) rod for hanging those up.
-The inside window measurement width is 24” and the length is 78”.
+The inside window measurements are listed on the floor plan of each room.

 To make your new home in the Ohio University residence halls a warm, comfortable place to live, the Residents' Action Council (tRAC) has made it possible for you to purchase carpet at a student discount.
 The carpet purchase helps to also serve as a fundraiser for tRAC.

 By placing an order now, a carpet in the size and color of your choice will be delivered to your room in a roll for you to install.
 All carpeting is residential, brand new, and bound on all four sides.
 Carpet color selection includes: light blue, gray, beige, navy, and black.